CindyLinz/Perl-DestructAssign/README.md

     # put the same index or hash key
     #  when you need to capture different granularity on the same data structure
+    #  (notice that you can use duplicated keys in the hash pattern)
     des {x => $x, x => [$y, $z]} = {x => [1, 2]};
     # got $x = [1,2], $y = 1, $z = 2